Nabil19M/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Welcome to Final Round of Bash Tasks."\n"
+Welcome to Final Round of Bash Tasks.
 Hope you enjoyed the trip